bbnavi/documentation/README.md

 # bbnavi: Documentation

-NOTE: This README is also available in German.
-Thank you for understanding that the German version might not always be up-to-date with the English one.
+NOTE: This README is also available in English.
+Thank you for understanding that the English version might not always be up-to-date with the German one.

-HINWEIS: Diese README ist ebenfalls auf Deutsch verfügbar.
-Bitte haben Sie Verständnis, dass die deutsche Version nicht immer auf dem gleichen Stand wie die englische Version ist.
+HINWEIS: Diese README ist ebenfalls auf Englisch verfügbar.
+Bitte haben Sie Verständnis, dass die englische Version nicht immer auf dem gleichen Stand wie die deutsche Version ist.

 ## About this project